10 Characters Left Out of the Movie Adaptations of Popular Books

 However, in the classic film adaptation, Glinda is the sole Good Witch, acting as a composite character of the two from the book.
 "Tattypoo" is never referred to at all throughout the film.

-Although she was introduced early in The Hunger Games book series, Madge Undersee was not featured in any of the films.
+Although she was introduced early in The Hunger Games book series, Madge Undersee wasn't featured in any of the films.
 On the page, she was Katniss Everdeen’s best friend and the daughter of the mayor of District 12.
 Madge also gives Katniss her Mockingjay pin at the beginning of the trilogy.

 In the film version, Katniss picks up the iconic pin and gives it to her sister, Primrose, instead.
 Prim then gives it back to Katniss once she volunteers as Tribute to take her sister’s place.